jusleg/twitterblock/README.md

 ## How does it work?

 Twitter Block is using a script built by [Clayton Lambert](https://claytonn.com/).
 When the script is called, it looks for every follower's picture, banner, description and link.
 Every follower gets a score according to those criterias.
-If the score is above a certain treshold, the follower will be blocked.
+If the score is above a certain threshold, the follower will be blocked.
 This script was packaged into a chrome extension for ease of use.

 ## Which types of accounts will it block?